Eggysgames/Bouncy-Egg/README.md

 You will find all available sprites under assets/sprites

-The game is quite simple, get the egg in the basket.
+The game is quite simple, get the egg in the basket using a physics bouncing egg.

+The project makes use of dynamic shadows being cast, URP and basic physics.

 Developed using Unity by Eggy's Games.
 It uses a simple coding style of splitting drag and droppable classes custom coded by me.
 Feel free to use any of the code for your own projects.